We’re told stashing money into our savings each month is a must. But how much are we supposed to be squirreling away

 Take stock of your basic monthly expenditure.
 Are you really making the most of your gym membership?
-Could you do without your weekly cleaner?
+Are you overpaying for broadband?
 An audit of your finances will bring to light any unruly expenses that you might want to stamp out.

 Come up with a strategy to help you save: for example, setting up an ISA and arranging a direct debit to funnel across a certain amount of money each month could be a good first step.
 Creating targets and perhaps even using a budgeting tool each month could help you save over time, too.

 How to make your savings work harder for you

 ISAs, for example, are tax-efficient and could give you a potentially higher return than a typical bank or building society account.

 The 2019/20 ISA allowance is £20,000, meaning that you can put anything up to this amount in either a Stocks & Shares ISA, Cash ISA or Innovative Finance ISA, or split it across these three types.